akc/hops/README.md

 ## Issues

 Have you found a bug?
-Want to contribut to `gfscript`?
-Please open a issue at <https://github.com/akc/gfscript/issues>.
+Want to contribute to `gfscript`?
+Please open an issue at <https://github.com/akc/gfscript/issues>.

 ## How to cite